 In Drakengard, The World Is Always Doomed because the gods are not just evil, but also composed entirely of Eldritch Abominations.
 There are not slithering masses of tentacles that cause insanity by their very sight, but something very morbid.
 And they're not just restricted to one dimension either!
 Their very presence in Shinjuku in Ending E causes such horrifying destruction to that world (due to a supernatural disease they brought with them) that humanity is driven to near-extinction, AKA the world of NieR.
 Which itself has more than its share of abominations as a result.
 Drakengard 3 reveals that the Grotesquerie Queens were originally the Intoners, beings created by a magical flower.
 One in particular is revealed to be the goddess of the Cult of the Watchers, deified by her Opposite-Sex Clone after he went mad.

-The Elder Scrolls has several, the most noticeable being House Dagoth in Morrowind, but for the true position, Sithis takes the cake.
-Later games attempted to pass him off as a more traditional god of death, but the game's backstory reveals that he is actually a great void, the undying soul of a dead primordial force.
+Later games attempted to pass Sithis off as a more traditional god of death, but the backstory reveals that he is a great void, the undying soul of a dead primordial force.
 Sithis Is Not.

-The Daedric Princes appear to be at least heavily influenced by this concept.
-They are alien beyond human understanding, though they can take any form they like, and so will often take a humanoid form to deal with mortals.
+The Daedric Princes are alien beyond human understanding, though they can take any form they like, and so will often take a humanoid form to deal with mortals.
 (One of them, Hermaeus Mora, doesn't bother with this and resembles a more typical abomination.)
 They don't share the sense of "good" and "evil" mortals have.
 How they feel about the mortal races varies from prince to prince; many enjoy being worshiped, some just enjoy toying with mortals' lives for their own amusement, but all of them have demonstrated a willingness to reward mortals they find particularly helpful, loyal, or amusing.

 Hermaeus Mora ditches any semblance of sanity in Skyrim and appears as a "Wretched Abyss" — a living dark vortex.
 In the Dragonborn DLC, he appears in a truly mind shattering form with a seemingly infinite amount of tentacles and eyes.

-Also in Skyrim, Alduin.
+Alduin, Big Bad of Skyrim.
 He's a Physical God who is capable of eating the souls of the dead in Sovengarde and the only thing that can stop him is an Elder Scroll or The Dragonborn himself.
-There's a reason he's called "World Eater".
-Oh and he was born to destroy the world.
+There's a reason he's called "World Eater"; he was born to destroy the world.